Deadlines and Timing for 2026 Awards

 We discourage a single nominator from nominating the same person for multiple awards.
 Instead, we encourage you to tailor your nomination for the specific award, highlighting the unique contributions that make your nominee a strong candidate for that particular award.

-- Only current, full-time faculty are eligible for University Awards.
+Only current, full-time faculty are eligible for University Awards.
 Retired/emeriti faculty are not eligible.
-Unless noted in the award description, faculty of any rank and type (tenured/tenure-track, teaching faculty, research faculty, and Professors of Practice) are eligible to be nominated for awards.
+Unless noted otherwise in the award description, faculty of any rank and type (tenured/tenure-track, teaching faculty, research faculty, and Professors of Practice) are eligible to be nominated for awards.
+Unless noted otherwise in the award description, Deans, Associate Deans, Deputy Provosts, and higher-ranked administrators are not eligible to be nominated for awards, but Department Chairs are.

 Individuals may not nominate faculty members with whom they have a close personal or financial relationship, or other similar conflict of interest.
 (If a nominator is unsure whether they have a disqualifying conflict of interest with the person whom they wish to nominate, they are encouraged to consult with the Deputy Provost for Faculty Affairs.)